nice-digital/identity/README.md

 In Visual Studio, go to Tools > Options > Projects and Solutions > Web Package Management add the path to the Node installation at the top of the list.
 It'll be either `C:\Program Files\nodejs` or `C:\Program Files (x86)\nodejs` depending on whether you installed the x64 or x86 version of Node.js.

+Change the dropdown next to the green play button to "NICE.RoleManagement.WebAPI", you might also need to disable IIS Express.

+#### Database

+You will need a copy of the test database, try to aquire this from another developer.
+If you are unable to do so, you can run the entity framework codefirst migrations.
+This will generate a barebones database.

+If you want to connect to the API with the front end (identity-management) You will need to add a record to the Users table with your Auth0|xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx username in the NameIdentifier field.
+You can Then associate yourself with every role in the roles table using the "UserRoles" table.
+You can pick and choose the specific roles for Identity Admin if you want to be a bit more delicate.

+#### Redis server

+This application uses a data store called Redis to capture and store Tokens from Auth0.
+You will need to run a local version of Redis using WSL in a command prompt or Chocolatey.
+Go to [https://redis.io/docs/getting-started/](https://redis.io/docs/getting-started/) to get started, the instructions are well written.

 #### Secrets.json

 The application's uses appsettings.json to store configuration.
 However, since this is a public repository, confidential configuration information (e.g. db connection string) is stored in secrets.json
 In order to run the application correctly (with it having access to a database), you'll need to acquire (from another dev) or create a secrets.json file with the correct configuration information in.
 For more  information see: [https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio)

+If you are creating from scratch, the key sections are:
+ - ConnectionStrings (The database connection for the roles database)
+ - Logging (The RabbitMQ server to send logs to)
+ - IdentityApiConfiguration (see below...)
+ - Auth0ManagementApiConfiguration (see below...)
+ - Email (settings for the smtp server used by the emailing functionality)

+**IdentityApiConfiguration** The Identity API itself needs to authenticate and authorise people who are using it.
+So like any other implementation (Consultations/EPPI/etc...) it needs to be set up with a link to an application in Auth0, there should be one called "Identity Admin"

+**Auth0ManagementApiConfiguration** The Identity API also needs the ability to edit/update/delete users in Auth0.
+This needs elevated privileges and is done through a different endpoint, that appears by default (and is not deletable) on the tenant.
+It will be called "API Explorer Application".

+If you have access to the Auth0 tenant, you can get the client IDs and secrets from **Applications > Applications** on the left hand menu.

 #### Nuget sources